pa5aribu/uiplease/content/post/exploring-facebook-live-ui.md

 #### Conclusion

-I hope you find this approach inspiring!
-I will do more of these experiments later.
-Stay tuned!
+I hope you find this exploration inspiring!
+Consider subscribing to get udpates from me!